-- Initiate request for assistance from appropriate agencies necessary to neutralize and/or contain the hazardous materials involved. - Give full cooperation to assisting agencies involved in determining action to be taken to contain the hazardous material and restore the area to normal. - Provide vehicle wash down and monitoring, when necessary, at prescribed locations and in a manner consistent with DEP and/or Health Department direction and procedures.
+- Initiate request for assistance from appropriate agencies necessary to neutralize and/or contain the hazardous materials involved. - Give full cooperation to assisting agencies involved in determining action to be taken to contain the hazardous material and restore the area to normal. - Provide vehicle wash down and monitoring, when necessary, at prescribed locations and in a manner consistent with DEP and/or the Florida Department of Health direction and procedures.

-2.2.6 County Health Department
+2.2.6 County Health DepartmentFlorida Department of Health (Local County Health Department)